 A solicitor named Brendan Liddy was acting for the group and wasn’t impressed.
 He said that it would take a long time to contact all members and that signing such a letter would mean that the syndicate would take on any responsibility for legal complications instead of the National Lottery.
 In the end, the group did receive its payout.

 There remains some debate about exactly how much that payout ended up being.
-Klincewicz claimed that the addition of the various Match 3, Match 4 and Match 5 prizes took their total winnings to £1,166,000, which was a profit of £310,000 before expenses and costs were taken out of the total amount.
+Klincewicz claimed that the addition of the various Match 3, Match 4 and Match 5 prizes took their total winnings to £1,166,000, which was a net win of £310,000 before expenses and costs were taken out of the total amount.
 It’s likely that the group broke even rather than made a fortune.

 Certainly the group weren’t treated with the same sense of adulation that the group from the Scruffy Murphy Bar had received two years before.
 There was no meal thrown for them at Polo 1, nor were they invited to London or asked to appear on the Derek Jameson show.
 Instead, their own real lasting legacy was what the Lottery did next.

 As far as the syndicate was concerned, there were no repercussions to speak of.
 As mentioned, what they did might not have been within the ‘spirit’ of the National Lottery, but it was certainly not illegal.
 Even so, the organisers of the Lotto in Ireland used the syndicate’s attempts to ‘buy all the tickets’ to change the way in which the game was run.

 The nature of a lottery that requires you to select six numbers from a possible thirty-six means that it is always open to the potential of a brute force attack, such as that instigated by Klincewicz and his team.
 That was especially the case when the cost of a ticket was 50 pence per line, meaning that it would cost half of the 1,947,792 possible combinations to try it.